napari/napari/docs/explanations/rendering.md

 image viewers" are tightly integrated with a specific file format.
 In contrast we'd like napari to work with basically any source of data.

-With **Dask** or custom code it's possible an array access results in IO from disk or the network.
+With **Dask** or custom code it's possible an array access results in disk or network IO.
 It's even possible the data does not exist at all and it will be computed on-the-fly when it is accessed.
 In this case the user's code is doing the computation and we have no control or visibility into what it's doing, it could take a really long time.

-In #845 the array access lead to loading data from disk or over the network.
+In #845 the array access leads to loading data from disk or over the network.
 In
 #1320 the array access leads to a Machine Learning (Torch) calculation.
 In #1300
 the problem is different.
 There the data is already entirely in memory, but it's not chunked.
 So today we transfer a single large array, 100's of MB, to the card